-Many cultures around the world believe it is important to consume all 5 flavours within the diet and that each flavour has a specific effect on the body.
+Some cultures believe it is important to consume all 5 flavours within the diet, and that each flavour has a specific effect on the body.
 Bitter flavours stimulate the vagus nerve which sets off a chain reaction of events including the production of gastric acid, digestive enzymes, and the release of bile.
-Stimulation of the vagus nerve encourages peristalsis, wave-like muscular contractions that move food through the digestive tract, alleviating constipation.
-Bitter flavours also help stimulate the liver to produce more bile which aids in the removal of toxins from the liver aiding detoxification.

-How to increase the digestive bitters in your diet
+How to increase digestive bitters in your diet

-- Add lemon juice over some salad greens
+- Squeeze lemon juice over your salad greens

 - Globe artichoke

 Try some B inspired digestive aid organic herbal tea to help support digestion.

 For more information on “Digestive bitters” or to book a naturopathic consultation contact B inspired healthy lifestyle.

 Mills & Bone 2000, Principles And Practice Of Phytotherapy, Churchill Livingston

 Thomsen & Gennat, Phytotherapy desk reference, 4th editon, Global natural medicine